IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 | ``[default]``
 | ``region = us-east-1``

 Place these two files in a folder named ``.aws`` under the home directory for the user running your Dataverse Glassfish instance.
+(From the `AWS Command Line Interface Documentation <http://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html>`_: "In order to separate credentials from less sensitive options, region and output format are stored in a separate file named config in the same folder")

-Set Up credentials File Via Command Line Tools
+Set Up Access Configuration Via Command Line Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Begin by installing the CLI tool `pip <https://pip.pypa.io//en/latest/>`_ to install the `AWS command line interface <https://aws.amazon.com/cli/>`_ if you don't have it.